Deepika Padukone & Ranveer Singh Get Married in Lavish Ceremony

 Actress Nimrat Kaur also showered the couple with social media love, tweeting, "Huge congratulations @deepikapadukone and @RanveerOfficial !!
 Here's to the blissful ever after of every step you walk together..."

 Their fairy tale wedding was hosted at the Villa del Balbianello on the shore of the Lake Como, where A-listers like John Legend and Chrissy Teigen previously held their star-studded nuptials.
+It was also reportedly intimate, with roughly just 40 guests in attendance.
 Security guards kept a watchful eye on the historic property in the days leading up the vows and continued to patrol throughout the week in order to ensure the utmost privacy for Deepika and Ranveer.
+However, photos of what appear to be the ceremony have since popped up on social media fan accounts.

 Ahead of their nuptials on Wednesday, the Mehendi ceremony took place, where Deepika had intricate and beautiful henna designs applied.